viperleed/viperleed/doc/content/measurement/setup_measurements.rst

 |LEED-IV| measurements.
 Camera sensors typically contain a small number of
 defective or unstable pixels.
 To improve image quality during data acquisition, these pixels can be detected and replaced during image processing.
-To perform a bad pixel calibration, open the bad pixel calibration tool under the **Tools** menu.
+To perform a bad pixel calibration, open the bad-pixel calibration tool under the **Tools** menu.

 .. _fig_measurement_gui_select_pixels: